Reduced arc schemes for Veronese embeddings and global Demazure modules: Generalities

 Let us prove one simple Lemma (note that a similar but a bit weaker result was proven in \cite[Proposition 1.2]{FKL}). \begin{lem} Suppose $W_1 \twoheadrightarrow W_1'$, $W_2 \twoheadrightarrow W_2'$ are surjective morphisms of cyclic modules.
 Then $W_1' \odot W_2'$ is a quotient of $W_1 \odot W_2$. \end{lem} \begin{proof} $W_1' \odot W_2'$ is precisely the image of $W_1 \odot W_2$ under the induced map $W_1 \otimes W_2 \twoheadrightarrow W_1' \otimes W_2'$. \end{proof}

 For a cyclic $\g[t]$-module $W$ and $c \in \bC$ we denote by $W(c)$ the cyclic $\g[t]$-module which is isomorphic to $W$ as a vector space, and $xt^i$ acts as $x(t + c)^i$ on it.

-Any cyclic $\g[t]$-module $W$ has a filtration, induced from the $t$-grading on $\g[t]$.
-We say that a module is graded if this filtration is in fact grading.
-By $\mathrm{gr } (W)$ we denote the associated graded module with respect to this filtration.
+Any cyclic $\g[t]$-module $W$ has a filtration, induced from the $t$-grading on $U(\g[t])$.
+By $\mathrm{gr } (W)$ we denote the associated graded module with respect to the induced filtration.
+We say that $W$ is graded if the induced filtration comes from a grading.
 For a graded module $W$ we set $\ch_q W = \sum_{i \geq 0} q^i \ch W_i$, where $\ch W_i$ is the character of the $\fg$-module $W_i$.
 In what follows we sometimes omit the subscript $q$ and write simply $\ch W$ instead of $\ch_q W$.

 Suppose $W_1, \hdots , W_n$ are finite-dimensional graded cyclic $\g[t]$-modules with cyclic vectors $w_1, \hdots, w_n$ and $c_1, \hdots, c_n$ are pairwise distinct complex numbers.
 Then the module $W_1(c_1) \T \hdots \T W_n(c_n)$ is known to be cyclic with a cyclic vector $w_1 \T \hdots \T w_n$.
 The associated graded of this module is called the fusion product (see \cite{FeLo}):